Get

 There are several types of heartworm medications available (which are sometimes combined with flea and tick medication), so you shouldn’t have issues finding one that works well for your pet.
 A monthly product is the easiest and best way to prevent heartworm disease and is simple to do.

-Before giving any new medication to your cat, we recommend you consult a veterinarian for the best advice on which would be the best treatment for your kitten.
+Before giving any new medication to your cat, we recommend you consult a veterinarian for the best advice on which would be the best treatment option.

 2. Keep Cats Indoors